 Dr Jonathan Ryves

 Dr William Jonathan Ryves is the Director of the Cupid Peptide Company limited.
 He graduated from Edinburgh and gained his PhD in Biochemistry from UCL, London.
-He has over 25 years’ experience in Protein Biochemistry and Molecular Biology working in UCL and Cardiff University, leading to over 40 peer-reviewed scientific publications (See his ResearchGate profile).
+He has over 25 years’ experience in Protein Biochemistry and Molecular Biology working in UCL and Cardiff University, leading to over 40 peer-reviewed scientific publications (ResearchGate profile).

 Andrew Speirs is a specialist in corporate development with over 25 years’ experience in advising a wide variety of companies, shareholders and governments across the world in fund raising, M&A, debt financing and corporate reorganisation.
 He spent 15 years at Deutsche Bank, based in London and Frankfurt and over 10 years at Hawkpoint in London.